 Continued Learning

-The goal of the Welcoming Community program is to provide continued opportunities for learning and connection related to topics relevant to diversity, equity, and inclusion in our region.
-In our monthly emails, we highlight a specific equity topic and provide resources related to the monthly theme.
+The DAWN program’s welcoming initiatives aim to provide continued opportunities for learning and connection related to promoting belonging, equity, and inclusion in our region.
+In our updates, we highlight a specific equity topic and provide resources related to the theme.
+When exploring this section, we ask you to consider the question:

-“In terms of educational equity in northeast Minnesota, where have we come from, where are we now, and what steps do we need to take to reach an equitable future?”
+“In terms of educational equity across the Northland, where have we come from, where are we now, and what steps do we need to take to reach a more equitable future?”

 * * *